-Departing Mijas, we drive to Málaga and check into your hotel and we will then give you an early evening walking tour of Málaga old town.
+Departing Mijas, we drive to Málaga and check into

 Málaga is a lovely Mediterranean City and one of the oldest Cities in Europe.
 It was a Phoenician seaport and one of the main entry points into the Iberian Peninsula due to its natural harbour.
 The Phoenicians called it 'Malaka', not too far from how its known today.